augmentwhitewind/FFTacticsIC_Challenge/README.md

 No reset move- must commit to said moved position

 Gold Restriction - Set a gold cap for a chapter or the whole game in general.
 Game starts you out at 10,000 gold so that is all the gold you'll ever use.

+Cannot attack allies, exceptions is when your units are charmed, confused, or vampire status.